 A proud tradition of the practice of psychiatry in the general hospital has existed for over fifty years.
 The critical role of mental health in overall health is increasingly recognized.
 In 2005 the American Board of Medical Specialties (ABMS) award specialty designation to the field of Psychosomatic Medicine.
 In 2010 the University of Chicago C-L Fellowship Program was accredited by the ACGME.

 Thank you for your interest in the University of Chicago Consultation-Liaison Psychiatry Fellowship Training Program.
+I hope that and your family are well and safe in these difficult times.

 A proud tradition of the practice of psychiatry in the general hospital has existed for over fifty years.
 In 2005 the American Board of Medical Specialties (ABMS) awarded specialty designation to Psychosomatic Medicine (PM).
 Soon thereafter the Council for Graduate Medical Education accredited programs of excellence to provide one-year fellowship training in Psychosomatic Medicine.
 In 2010 the Psychosomatic Medicine Fellowship training program at the University was awarded accreditation by the ACGME.
+The specialty was renamed Consultation-Liaison (C-L) Psychiatry in 2018.

-The University of Chicago Medical Center (UCMC) offers a unique environment for fellowship training in PM.
+The University of Chicago Medical Center (UCMC) offers a unique environment for fellowship training in C-L psychiatry.
 It is distinguished by a dedication to rigor in the discovery and dissemination of knowledge.
 UCMC lies at the heart of the University at the crossroads of distinguished schools of medicine, business, divinity, and law.
 The work of the medical center is performed in conjunction with cutting edge scientific programs affording the possibility to train in a unique milieu of scholarly endeavor, curiosity and mentorship.

 The Department of Psychiatry and Behavioral Neuroscience (DPBN) boasts a dedicated faculty who, in addition to being talented teachers are also accomplished, research investigators.
 Faculty members establish close mentorship relationships with trainees to support them in reaching their professional training goals.